Underwood Family Sonoran Landscape Laboratory

 - Reclaimed 1.2 acres of a former university parking lot to create a viable Sonoran Desert landscape.

-- Reduced potable water use for irrigation during the desert establishment period (first 3-5 years) by 83%, or 280,000 gallons annually.
+- Reduces potable water use for irrigation during the initial 5-year desert establishment period by 87% or 280,000 gallons annually.
 After the establishment period, the need for potable water in irrigation should be eliminated.

-- Utilizes up to 250 gallons/day of university well water ‘blow off’ (backwash from sand filter well) that was previously sent to a stormwater drainage system.
+- Utilizes up to 250 gallons per day of university well water ‘blow off’ (backwash from a sand filter well) that was previously sent to a stormwater system.

 At a Glance